 Resealing the Seams of Your Tent

 If the weather is nice, pour some water on the outside of your tent.
+If you have access to city water, use a hose, that’s even better.
 Now, examine the inside of your tent’s seams for any water leaks.
 Often, these are very tiny pinpricks at each edge of a seam where rain seeps through.
+See why we had you take everything out of your tent?

 However, if you’re doing this and it’s already raining out, you’d better hurry!